Rok holds a casino token in the Casino de Monte Carlo, Monaco

 The most luxurious cars are easily spotted

-In 2023, Monaco is still a fascinating and unique country with a rich history, stunning landscapes, and a vibrant culture.
-Despite its small size, it is home to a few attractions, luxurious casinos, and a thriving economy.
-It has probably positioned even better in the last decades with clever development policy of Albert II, Prince of Monaco, who has been reigning the Principality of Monaco since 2005.
-He appoints the government, which is responsible only to him.
+Monaco is still a fascinating and unique country with a rich history, stunning landscapes, and a vibrant culture.
+Despite its small size, it is home to some attractions, interesting places to visit, luxurious casinos, and a thriving economy.
+In recent decades, Monaco has thrived under the forward-thinking leadership of Prince Albert II, who has guided its development since 2005 by appointing a government that answers only to him.

 I parked my car in the area of the casino and explored the city on foot.
-It was a summer day, streets full of tourists that were hoping to spot celebrities, taking photos of the famous buildings and feeding on the wealth that is visible at every turn.
+It was a summer day, with streets full of tourists enjoying various things to do: hoping to spot celebrities, taking photos of the famous buildings, and soaking in the visible wealth at every turn.

-Only standing in front of Casino de Monte Carlo and observing luxurious cars that pass or park in front of Hotel de Paris, quickly brings the impression of the wealth concentrated in such a small area.
+Simply standing near the Casino de Monte Carlo and observing luxurious cars that pass or park outside the Hotel de Paris quickly gives the impression of the wealth concentrated in such a small area.

 Bentley, McLaren-Mercedes, Ferrari, Rolls-Royce, Porsche and Lamborghini are some brands that I remember from the top of the head.